-Course registration and advising will happen in Colleague Self-Service.
+Course registration and advising happens in Colleague Self-Service.

 Video for Students:

 Here's an overview of changes affecting advising and course registration.

 Who is affected?

 Faculty advisors will use Self-Service to authorize their advisees to register.
 All students will use Self-Service to register for courses.

 Yes.
 All Western New England University students will self-register for their courses.
 This includes first-year and sophomore undergraduates and students in the College of Health Sciences and School of Law.

 Will Advisors be able to register their advisees?

 No. Faculty advisors cannot register students.
 All students will use Self-Service to register themselves online.